googlearchive/test_runner.dart/README.md

 `--pub-bin`: Path to the Pub executable.
 If omitted "pub" from env is used.

 `--dart2js-bin`: Path to the dart2js executable.
-If omitted "dart2js" from env is used.
+If omitted "dart2js" from env
+                 is used.

 `--skip-browser-tests`: Skips all browser tests.
-Useful when browser binaries like content_shell are not available.
+Useful when browser binaries
+                        like content_shell are not available.

-`--max-processes`: Maximum number of processes that will run in parallel. (defaults to "4")
+`--max-processes`: Maximum number of processes that will run in parallel.
+                   Defaults to "auto" which depends on the number of processors available.

 `-c` or `--color`: Prints the output in color in a shell.